 Anytime there was something where white interests were threatened, it was a manifestation of evil communist meddling.

-And that COVID-19 is teaching us to lower our carbon footprint and teaching us to learn to live in our houses and that virtual reality is coming soon that will plug directly into the brain, that will give you this beautiful, wonderful new world, and then you've got to hit the button.
+and that virtual reality is coming soon that will plug directly into the brain, that will give you this beautiful, wonderful new world.

-And turn off your body and die and stop being a bad carbon life form.
+Actually, Archetype Elite shows that at the Wall Street Journal and turn off your body and die and stop being a bad carbon life form.

-The only thing worse than eating meat is actually being made out of meat.
+Only thing worse than eating meat is actually being made out of meat.

-And that you will then be uploaded and merged with this beautiful, wonderful, super intelligence that will be God, that will be the beast that you worship.
+And that you will then be uploaded and merged with this beautiful, wonderful super intelligence that will be God, that will be the beast that you worship.

 Now, that's in a four-page article in the Wall Street Journal.